Roman54228/classification_dogs_flask/README.md

 docker run -p 127.0.0.1:80:80 --name dogs_flask --rm pyt
 ```

-Now go to 127.0.0.1:80 in your browser and load :sweat_smile:jpg photo!
+Now go to 127.0.0.1:80 in your browser and load jpg photo!

 3) Or enter container and run it directly
 ```